 4. Use gift cards to pay for your trip

 One of the easiest ways to save a little (or a lot) of money on a Disney vacation is by buying gift cards to pay for your trip.
 Love Target?
 You can save 5% at Target on Disney gift cards when you use your RedCard to pay for them!
 We live near a grocery chain that offers free fuel with the purchase of gift cards, so we buy our gift cards for the trip there and usually end up earning a few free tanks of gas!
 Be on the lookout for gift card deals too, some retailers offer extra perks or discounts on gift cards during “sales”.

-5. Skip the Park Hopper
+5. Skip the Park Hopper Ticket at Disney

 6. Take Advantage of Disney’s Free Dining Offer

 7. Stay off property